basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-With-AAE.md

 ## Overview

 Riak Enterprise Multi-Datacenter (MDC) Replication Version 3 (Riak Enterprise version 1.4.0+) can now take advantage of Riak Active Anti-Entropy (AAE), which was first introduced as a technology preview in Riak 1.3.0.
-The use of AAE in replication can greatly increase the performance of a fullsync.
 Comparison time between two clusters can become linear with the percentage of differences.

 AAE + Replication uses existing Riak AAE hash trees stored in LevelDB, so if AAE is already active, there is no additional startup delay for enabling the `aae` fullsync strategy.
 AAE can also be enabled for the first time on a cluster, although some custom settings can enhance performance in this case to help AAE trees be built more quickly.
 See [[Configuration/AAE Tree Build Optimization|Multi Data Center Replication v3 With AAE#aae-tree-build-optimization]].